COVID-19 and VTE/Anticoagulation: Frequently Asked Questions

-All hospitalized adults with COVID-19 should receive pharmacologic thromboprophylaxis with LMWH over unfractionated heparin to reduce contact, unless the risk of bleeding outweighs the risk of thrombosis.
+All hospitalized adults with COVID-19 should at a minimum receive pharmacologic thromboprophylaxis, unless the risk of bleeding even on prophylactic dosing outweighs the risk of thrombosis.
+LMWH is preferred over unfractionated heparin (UFH).
 In the setting of heparin-induced thrombocytopenia, fondaparinux is recommended.
-Dose adjustment for obesity may be used per institutional guidance.
-In patients where anticoagulants are contraindicated or unavailable, use mechanical thromboprophylaxis (e.g. pneumatic compression devices).
+In patients for whom anticoagulants are contraindicated or unavailable, mechanical thromboprophylaxis (e.g., pneumatic compression devices) can be used.
 Combined pharmacologic and mechanical prophylaxis is not generally recommended.

 How should we manage COVID-19 patients who experience recurrent clotting of access devices (e.g., central venous catheters, arterial lines) or extracorporeal circuits (e.g., CRRT, ECMO) despite prophylactic anticoagulation?

 Although of unproven benefit, it may be reasonable to increase the intensity of anticoagulation (i.e., from standard-intensity prophylaxis to intermediate-intensity prophylaxis or from intermediate-intensity prophylaxis to therapeutic-intensity) or switch anticoagulants in these settings.
 Any decision to increase the intensity of anticoagulation should take into account the individual patient’s bleeding risk.

 Should ambulatory or post-hospital discharge patients with COVID-19 receive anticoagulation for prophylaxis?